sudofx/wake-scaffold/memory/core_memories/index.md

 The more important result is that Bob changed implementation strategy:

 **Previous direction:**

-consider integrating workspace validation into the native wake lifecycle.
+Consider integrating workspace validation into the native wake lifecycle.

 **Revised direction:**

-maintain workspace validation as an independent sandboxed diagnostic outside protected native orchestrators.
+Maintain workspace validation as an independent sandboxed diagnostic inside Bob's permitted `memory/` workspace.

-This is a meaningful architectural revision grounded in the rules and previous source inspection.
+This demonstrates that Bob can redirect capability development when a proposed implementation conflicts with an architectural constraint.

-### Wake 7 model revision
+## Wake 7 model revision

 Wake 7 recorded: